A practical guide to conversational support in 2025

 The most common channels are the ones your customers live in every day: live chat on your website, messaging apps like WhatsApp and Facebook Messenger, and DMs on social media.
 The real power comes from connecting these channels so a conversation can start on your site's chat widget and seamlessly move to SMS if the customer has to run, all without losing any context.

 The engine making this possible is a blend of AI, chatbots, and automation platforms.
 These tools provide the intelligence and scale.
 But there's a big catch.
-Many all-in-one helpdesks like Zendesk or Intercom bundle these features in a way that locks you into their ecosystem.
+Many all-in-one helpdesks like Zendesk bundle these features in a way that locks you into their ecosystem.
 Want their cool new AI?
 You often have to migrate your entire support operation over to their platform.
 This "rip and replace" strategy can be incredibly expensive and cause months of disruption for your team.

 Even worse, their AI is often working with one hand tied behind its back.
 It might be ableto read your public help articles, but what about the thousands of answers hidden in your resolved tickets?
 Or the super-detailed internal guides your team has built in Confluence or Google Docs?
 When an AI can't access your company's full brain, it can only give generic, unhelpful answers.